AWWWARDS NOMINEE

 Material philosophy

-Nothing decorative on top.
-The texture is the design.
-Color goes in through the materials themselves, not through accents.
-A foyer this size only gets one chance to introduce the house; spending it on noise would be a waste.
+Five materials, nothing on top.
+Color comes from what the materials already are.
+A foyer this size gets one chance to introduce the house, and spending it on noise would be a waste.

 White Oak Floors